 Get the highlights on each section below, or download the full pdf here.

 For too long, the unpatriotic gun lobby and industry have run Washington.
 Those days are over.

 The gun lobby and industry must be held accountable for decades of illegal behavior and misguided policies intended to shield only themselves and perpetuate the proliferation of armed supremacy.
 We must reexamine the dangerous District of Columbia v.
 Heller interpretation of the Second Amendment, initiate both FEC and IRS investigations into the NRA, and fully repeal the Protection of Lawful Commerce in Arms Act (PLCAA).

 Divest from systems that cause harm and invest in solutions that create real safety.

 Gun violence in America is so deeply entrenched that the state itself is a major perpetrator.
-To properly address gun violence in America, we must confront the ways law enforcement’s brutal targeting of communities of color, and Black people in particular, contributes to gun deaths and injuries.
+To properly address gun violence in America, we must confront the ways law enforcement’s brutal targeting of communities of color, and Black people in particular contributes to gun deaths and injuries.
 To do so, we must end the war on drugs, stop the school-to-prison pipeline, and dramatically reduce the scope and size of policing to replace it with new forms of public safety that work for everyone instead of a select few.
 We must also redefine what safety looks like for our communities.
-This means addressing poverty—manifested in homelessness, food scarcity, disparate access to healthcare.
+This means addressing poverty—manifested in homelessness, food scarcity, and disparate access to healthcare.
 Our investments and advocacy efforts must center community, including programming, mutual aid, and preventative and destigmatizing work that reflects cultural competence.

 It’s time for a higher standard of gun ownership.